ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: screen}

+#### Creating a regional file share with a mount target with security group access mode
+{: #fs-create-regional-share-target-sg-cli}

 The following example shows how you can create a regional file share with a mount target from the CLI.
 Note that while the command specifies a low bandwidth value, the system auto-corrects the configuration to provide at least 8 Mbps for every 20 GB of capacity.

 ```sh